- Fairly cheap

 There are some little design elements to account for, though.
 The Chromecast needs its own power supply.
 It’s a 5.1V 850mA supply so is a bit too much for non-powered USB ports on computers or home cinema receivers.
 It can be powered by some TVs, though.
 Check your model to make sure.
 You do get a power supply in the box in case your TV can't power it, but you’ll need to set aside a socket.

 The dongle itself is also a bit chunky – more so than an HDMI cable – so it will clutter up busy home cinema receivers a bit.
-However, the US version we’re looking at also comes with a little cable extender to help out.
-We're not yet positive if Chromecast UK will be the same.
+However, both the US and UK versions also come with a little cable extender to help out.
+Not only does the extender provide a way of folding the dongle out of the way if space behind your TV is a tight it can, in some cases, help improve the Chromecasts connection to your Wi-Fi network.

 Google Chromecast does not come with a remote control at all.
 Instead, you use a phone or tablet to act as the middle man between streaming services like Netflix and your TV.
-Although this is a Google product and therefore plays well with Android, it does work perfectly well with Apple products like the iPhone 5S and iPad Air too.
+Although this is a Google product and therefore plays well with Android, it does work perfectly well with Apple products like the iPhone 5S, iPad Mini and iPad Air too.

 Google Chromecast – Apps and Streaming Performance